WeblateOrg/weblate/docs/admin/install/docker.rst

     to as SSL.
 It is generally used on port 465.
 If you are experiencing problems, see the explicit TLS setting :envvar:`WEBLATE_EMAIL_USE_TLS`.

+    .. versionchanged:: 4.11

+       The SSL/TLS support is automatically enabled based on the :envvar:`WEBLATE_EMAIL_PORT`.

     .. seealso::

         :envvar:`WEBLATE_EMAIL_PORT`,